Spice-E : Structural Priors in 3D Diffusion using Cross-Entity Attention: Experiments

 \subsection{Ablations}

 Next we ablate our cross-entity attention mechanism, demonstrating that comparable structural control cannot be achieved with baseline methods.
 We compare to the following baselines: (i) \shapE{}$_{\text{FT}}$, the original \shapE{} model finetuned on each dataset with text guidance only (no structural guidance is added). (ii) SDEdit3D, inspired by the image editing technique SDEdit~\cite{meng2021sdedit}, which uses the \shapE{}$_{\text{FT}}$ models.
-During inference, noise is added to the conditional latent, and it is denoised with the target textual prompt. (iii) ControlNet3D, inspired by the network architecture used in ControlNet~\cite{zhang2023adding}, which freezes and clones the original network blocks of \shapE{}, creating a frozen and trainable copy of it.
+During inference, noise is added to the conditional latent, and it is denoised with the target textual prompt. (iii) CrossOnly, an ablated version of our framework that uses Cross-Attention instead of our Cross-Entity Attention mechanism, i.e. using only the conditional queries. (iv) ControlNet3D, inspired by the network architecture used in ControlNet~\cite{zhang2023adding}, which freezes and clones the original network blocks of \shapE{}, creating a frozen and trainable copy of it.
 The guidance shape is passed through the trainable copy with intermediate outputs added to the appropriate frozen copy blocks as residuals through a zero-convolution (see the supplementary material for more details).

 We conduct experiments over the text-conditional abstraction-to-3D task.
 As illustrated in Figure \ref{fig:ablations}, these baselines methods cannot faithfully preserve the conditional guidance shape.
-Quantitatively, the baselines yield significantly worse GD scores: 0.06 (\shapE{}$_{\text{FT}}$), 0.05 (SDEdit3D), and 0.03 (ControlNet3D), compared to 0.01 obtained using our approach, further showing that their outputs strongly deviate from the guidance shapes.
+For instance, the ControlNet3D results are of significantly lower quality in comparison to our method.
+We attribute this visual gap to the much larger number of parameters that need to be optimized in comparison to our method (50M vs. 330M additional parameters), making this method more prone to overfitting on the relatively small datasets we use (i.e. resulting in the model forgetting its pretrained knowledge).
+Quantitatively, the baselines yield significantly worse GD scores: 0.06 (\shapE{}$_{\text{FT}}$), 0.05 (SDEdit3D), 0.03 (CrossOnly) and 0.03 (ControlNet3D), compared to 0.01 for our approach, further showing that their outputs strongly deviate from the guidance shapes.

-In the supplementary material, we conduct additional ablations to motivate our design choices, demonstrating that our proposed cross-entity mechanism allows for better preserving the structure of the guidance shape in comparison to other possible modifications.
+In the supplementary material, we also conduct additional perceptual studies to evaluate user's preference of our results over the ControlNet3D baseline.
+We also conduct additional ablations to motivate our design choices.
+In particular, we modify our cross-entity attention mechanism in various ways, including removing the zero-convolution operators and performing cross-attention over the Keys or Values.
+These ablations demonstrate that our proposed cross-entity mechanism allows for better preserving the structure of the guidance shape in comparison to other possible modifications.